- Twice a week, approx. 30 minutes

 - Duration: one way approx. 1-2 h

-After walking the castle path downhill to Mittersill, you will walk through Mittersill to Felben after crossing the railroads.
-Once there, you can walk the bike path along the Mittersill golf course to Stuhlfelden.
+We start toward Mittersill.
+Having arrived at the train station, hike through Mittersill to the district Felben after crossing the railroads.
+Arriving there, you can walk the bike path along the Mittersill golf course to Stuhlfelden.
 Enjoy the ambience of the beautiful landscape with its numerous attractions.

-Churches Pfarrkirche Mittersill, Annakirche, and Felberkirche; Felber museum, golf course, and castle Schloss Labach Wilhelmsdorf
+Churches Pfarrkirche Mittersill, Annakirche, and Felberkirche; Felber museum, golf course, and Schloss Labach Wilhelmsdorf

 - Requirements: sturdy shoes